-Homework and Learnsmart assignments will be averaged together to determine the final homework average; for this calculation, homework assignments will be counted as the number of points earned on that assignment and Learnsmart assignments will be counted as the number of points equal to the percentage of the assignment that was completed.
+Homework, Learnsmart assignments, and Quizzes will be averaged together to determine the final homework/quiz average; for this calculation, homework assignments will be counted as the number of points earned on that assignment and Learnsmart assignments will be counted as the number of points equal to the percentage of the assignment that was completed.
+Quizzes will be 20 points each.
 Since homework assignments are often worth more than 100 points, the homework assignments are worth more overall than the Learnsmart assignments.